This post may contain affiliate links. Please read my disclosure policy for more info.

 This is why I created a 3-month goal planning worksheet.
 I really want to help others break that 1-year goal planning mentality and start achieving what they desire at any time in the year.
 Now, just to clarify I don’t think 1-year goal plans are bad.
 I will still use them on some level, but this method here helps me tremendously when I am stuck.

-So, if this sounds like something you want to try then encourage you to sign up and grab your copy.
-You will be added to my mailing list and will get access my other free printables that I have to offer.
-You can do that by signing up on the form below!
+So, if this sounds like something you want to try then encourage you grab your copy below.
+Just lick the link!
 Also, if you want to go deeper into this method of goal planning grab a copy of The 12 Week Year by Brain Moran here!